Jacob-DeCrane/event-flows/docs/introduction.md

 - **Event Sourcing**: Store state as an immutable sequence of events, providing complete audit trails, temporal queries, and event replay capabilities
 - **Clean Architecture**: Maintain strict dependency inversion and separation of concerns, keeping your domain logic independent of infrastructure details

-## When to Use EventFlow
+## When to Use EventFlows

-EventFlow is ideal when you need:
+EventFlows is ideal when you need:

 ✅ **Complete audit trail** - Know exactly what changed, when, and why
 ✅ **Temporal queries** - Answer questions like "What was the state on January 1st?"